 Oral pathologist.
-Oral pathologists diagnose and manage diseases of the oral and maxillofacial structures using clinical, microscopic, radiographic and other means.
+Oral pathologists diagnose and manage diseases of the oral and maxillofacial structures.
+They use clinical, microscopic, radiographic and other means.

 Public health dentist.
 Public health dentists help to prevent and control dental diseases on a community-wide basis.
 They administer community-based dental health programs and provide dental health education.

 Oral radiologist.
-Oral radiologists produce and interpret images using radiant energy for the diagnosis and management of diseases of the oral and maxillofacial area.
+Oral radiologists produce and interpret images.
+They use radiant energy for the diagnosis and management of diseases of the oral and maxillofacial area.

 Orthodontist.
-Orthodontists are specially trained dentists who specialize in the development, prevention, and correction of irregularities of the teeth, bite, and jaws.
+Orthodontists are specially trained dentists.
+They specialize in the development, prevention, and correction of irregularities of the teeth, bite, and jaws.
 Orthodontists also have specialized training in facial abnormalities and disorders of the jaw.

 Periodontist.
 Periodontists are responsible for the care and prevention of gum-related diseases, guided bone regeneration, and dental implants.
 It is the specialty of dentistry that includes the prevention, diagnosis, and treatment of diseases of the supporting and surrounding tissues of the teeth or their substitutes.
 It also involves the maintenance of the health, function, and esthetics of these structures and tissues.

 Prosthodontist.
-Prosthodontists are dental specialists who have undergone additional training and certification in the restoration and replacement of broken teeth or missing teeth with crowns, bridges, implants, or removable prosthetics (dentures).
+Prosthodontists are dental specialists who have undergone additional training and certification in the restoration and replacement of broken teeth or missing teeth.
+They do this with crowns, bridges, implants, or removable prosthetics (dentures).
 It is the branch of dentistry that also specializes in understanding the dynamics of the smile, preserving a healthy mouth, and creating tooth replacements.
 Prosthodontists often work closely with other members of the oral healthcare team in restoring natural teeth, replacing missing teeth, or developing artificial substitutes for damaged oral and maxillofacial tissues.
 In addition, prosthodontists may also have specialized training in the following: